spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 # Overview

 To use an Edge host with a host cluster, you must first register it with Palette.
+A registration token in the user data is required to complete the registration process.
 You have three options to register the Edge host with Palette.

 | Method | Description | Set up Effort |
 |---|---|---|